-- Possession of Inappropriate Property, Substances, Items, or Products: - The use of cell-phones, electronic equipment, games, printed text or lyrics that are vulgar, profane or sexually explicit, or any other items that are inappropriate for a school setting are not allowed.
-Such items in school will be confiscated by staff members and must be retrieved by the student's parents. - Students are not permitted to use, bring, possess, or distribute any inappropriate substances, items, or products on school grounds, school-sponsored events, or while representing the school that are deemed inappropriate or unsafe for student use, consumption, or distribution. - Assault, Battery, Bodily Harm, Inappropriate Touching, and/or Threats (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion. - Causing Bodily Harm: Students may not cause physical injury to a student, school employee or another person. - Committing Assault or Assault and Battery: Student may not commit assault, including sexual assault, or assault and battery on a student, school employee, or another person.
+- Possession of Inappropriate Property: - The use of cell-phones, electronic equipment, games, printed text or lyrics that are vulgar, profane or sexually explicit, or any other items that are inappropriate for a school setting are not allowed.
+Such items in school will be confiscated by staff members and must be retrieved by the student's parents. - Assault, Battery, Bodily Harm, Inappropriate Touching, and/or Threats (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion. - o Causing Bodily Harm: Students may not cause physical injury to a student, school employee or another person. - Committing Assault or Assault and Battery: Student may not commit assault, including sexual assault, or assault and battery on a student, school employee, or another person.
 Assault is an attempt or threat to physically harm another person; assault does not require physical contact.
-Battery is any unlawful touching of another person. - Fighting or Unwanted/Inappropriate Physical Contact: UCC students may not fight with other students from UCC or any other school.
+Battery is any unlawful touching of another person. - o Fighting or Unwanted/Inappropriate Physical Contact: UCC students may not fight with other students from UCC or any other school.
 Harassing, pushing, touching, or any unwanted/inappropriate physical contact is not tolerated. - Play-fighting and Threatening: Play-fighting and/or the use of threats threaten the safety of the school community.
 This type of physical contact is not tolerated.
-Use of threats include those made online through email or other internet platforms. - Possession or use of Firearms, Weapons, and/or Dangerous Objects (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion). - Possession or use of Firearm: Students may not possess or use a firearm or a mock firearm. - Using or Possessing a Weapon or Dangerous Object: Students are not allowed to bring a weapon of any sort to school, use any object in a dangerous or threatening manner, or have a weapon on him/her or his/her property.
+Use of threats include those made online through email or other internet platforms. - Possession or use of Firearms, Weapons, and/or Dangerous Objects (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion). - Possession or use of Firearm: Students may not possess or use a firearm or a mock firearm. - Using or Possessing a Weapon or Dangerous Object: Students are not allowed to bring a weapon of any sort to school, use any object in a dangerous or threatening manner, or have a weapon on him/her or his/her property. - Harassment and Violations of Civil Rights (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion).